 - Preheat the oven to 180C/350F.
 Line a large baking tray with parchment paper and set aside.

 - In a mixing bowl, combine your dry ingredients and mix well.
 In a separate bowl or a bowl with a mixer attached, add your butter and brown sugar.
-Cream together, until smooth, before adding the vanilla extract and milk.
+Cream together, until smooth, before adding the egg.

 - Using a spoon, scoop out 12 heaped tablespoons of cookie dough and place them on the lined baking tray.
 Bake the cookies for 10 minutes, or until they begin to go golden around the edges.